Skip to content

 Hardware

-System on Chip (SoC) — An integrated circuit that integrates all components of a computer or other electronic system into a single chip.
+System on Chip (SoC) — An integrated circuit that integrates all components of a computer or electronic system into a single chip.

 T